 You may even catch a German slam in larger cities internationally and in North America–they’ve happened in NYC’s Goethe Institut.
 To keep up with events like poetry slams and Stammtisch meetings internationally, check out Meetup.com.
 In the meantime, watch this slam video or this one with subtitles!

-16 Tip-top Words to Express Your German Feelings
+16 Wonderful Words to Express Your Feelings in German

 All right, let’s have a look at our collection of words and examples of how they can be used, changed and exchanged to further your ability in expressing how you feel and your state of mind.
 Some of these examples don’t necessarily have to do with expressing your feelings, but are there to give you a better understanding of how the words themselves can be used.

 1. Langeweile (boredom)

 Mir ist übel.
 (I’m ill/feel sick.)